January 4, 2021

 • Vegetarian: and if you want to keep it totally vegetarian, tofu would be perfect – I'd say my herb crusted baked tofu would be the best!

-Can you Freeze Butternut Squash Risotto?
+Can you Freeze Quinoa Risotto?

 Ah, leftovers.
 One of my simple pleasures in life!